sequentech/ballot-box/README.md

 In order to cast votes for an election, that election must be in the correct state, which is 'started'.
 This state implies the existence of public keys with which to encrypt votes, and also that the ballotbox will accept incoming votes.
-Casting votes is done in two steps, first encrypt some votes
+Casting votes is done in three steps, first dump the public keys

+    ./admin.py dump_pks <election_id>

+then encrypt some votes

     ./admin.py encrypt <election_id>